Parallel-in-Time/qmat/docs/contributing.md

 Current coverage is at 100%, so no untested line will be accepted 😇.

-> 📣 Know that no fascist code styling formatter (like `black`, or else ...) will ever be imposed in CI, as long as I'm still breathing !
+> 📣 Know that no code styling formatter (like `black`, or else ...) will ever be imposed in CI, as long as I'm still breathing !

 ## Base recipes